William Dudley Foulke: Friend of Russian Freedom

 Foulke was interested in Russia and Russian history since the 1880s.
-He was scared by the encroachments of Russian Empire in Central Asia and in the Far East.
+He was scared by the encroachments of the Russian Empire in Central Asia and the Far East.
 He supposed that Russian ambitious foreign politics would be a great menace to "free Institutions".
-In 1887 he published a pamphlet "Slav or Saxon", showing aggressive intentions of Tsarist regime.
-In that time he also protested against the ratification of Russian-American Extradition treaty, but all efforts were in vain.
+In 1887 he published a pamphlet "Slav or Saxon", showing the aggressive intentions of the Tsarist regime.
+At that time he also protested against the ratification of the Russian-American Extradition treaty, but all efforts were in vain.
 In 1893 the treaty was ratified.

 In 1903 Foulke became the president of the Society of Friends of Russian Freedom.
-The society was reestablished in Boston by Alice Stone Blackwell.
-As Foulke recalled, "this association had no very definite organisation, but acted as occasion offered".
-Foulke and other notable Americans (Blackwell, Wald, Howe, Addams), who endorsed Russian revolutionists and liberals in their fighting against the autocracy, encouraged Russian emigre Breshko-Breskovskaya in 1904-1905, when she arrived in the USA for tapping moral support and some money.
+The society was re-established in Boston by Alice Stone Blackwell.
+As Foulke recalled, "This association had no very definite organization, but acted as occasion offered".
+Foulke and other notable Americans (Blackwell, Wald, Howe, Addams), who endorsed Russian revolutionists and liberals in their fight against the autocracy, encouraged Russian emigre Breshko-Breskovskaya in 1904-1905 when she arrived in the USA for tapping moral support and some money.

 In popular culture

-Foulke appears as a supporting character in Harry Turtledove's alternate history novel series Southern Victory.
+Foulke appears as a supporting character in Harry Turtledove's alternate history novel series Southern Victory, where he follows a military career rather than in writing and politics.